Mitigating Overfitting in Graph Neural Networks via Feature and Hyperplane Perturbation

-Data augmentation is closely related to empirical risk minimization, which can be explained through \textit{bias-variance tradeoff} \cite{chen2020group}.
-Here, we prove that flipping acts as an augmentation strategy, generalizing the trainable parameters by reducing the variance of predictions.
-Firstly, let us assume the plane estimator as $g(X_o)=GNN(X_o)$ that is trained only with original feature $X_o$, and the augmented network as $\bar{g}(X)=GNN(X)$ that uses both features $X=\{X_o \cup X_f\}$.
-We can easily see that function $g$ is invariant to flipping since $g(X_o, W_o)=g(X_f, W_f)$ and $X_f$ preserves the pair-wise distance between nodes.
-As the bias term vanishes under the invariance (concurrent flip of a hyperplane), we focus on the variance of $g(X)$, which can be decomposed by the law of total covariance:
+In the context of empirical risk minimization, data augmentation plays a key role in the bias-variance tradeoff \cite{chen2020group}.
+Within this framework, we demonstrate that shifting functions as an effective augmentation strategy (\textbf{Thm.} \ref{thm_1}), enhancing the generalization of trainable parameters by reducing prediction variance (\textbf{Thm.} \ref{thm_2}).

+\begin{manualtheorem}{1}[Shifting reduces the prediction variance] Consider the plane estimator \( g(X_o) = GNN(X_o) \), trained solely on the original features \( X_o \).
+Additionally, we introduce the augmented network \( \bar{g}(X) = GNN(X) \), which utilizes both feature sets \( X = \{X_o \cup X_s\} \).
+It is clear that the function \( g \) is invariant to shifting, as \( g(X_o, W_o) = g(X_s, W_s) \), with \( X_s \) maintaining the pairwise distances between nodes.
+Given that the bias term remains invariant (due to the concurrent shift of a hyperplane), our focus turns to the variance of \( g(X) \), which can be decomposed using the law of total variance: